Hi, Hey, Hello!

 Once I stopped using the serum it took nearly 2 weeks for the red to go down and become this almost scab like thing and then it faded away to something akin to my normal skin colour.
 It was grim.
 I hated it.
 It made my skin worse.
 At one point it actually burned to just use my everyday skin care routine so it all seemed to rather redundant.
 And then after that debacle I sort of just lived my life and kept it as it is, because for the most part it was working.

 Until I just would not stop breaking out and I started to look for solutions.
-The obvious one was Tea Tree Oil and then I started looking at what ones were available and in the end I just picked up Grease Lightning from Lush because the rest of my skin care is from Lush and I also can trust them.
-For the most part it is also helping with drying out breakouts and they don’t stick around for as long, and that means that I have less chance to pick them so there isn’t so much new scarring.
+The obvious one was Tea Tree Oil and then I started looking at what ones were available and in the end I just picked up Grease Lightning from Lush because the rest of my skin care is from Lush so I trust them, and also I was in there picking something else up so it was a full on impulse buy.
+For the most part it is helping with drying out breakouts and they don’t stick around for as long, and that means that I have less chance to pick them so there isn’t so much new scarring.
+Always a bonus.

 Beyond seeming to keep the T-zone in check, it does appear to helping to clear my skin up.
 I mean I wasn’t expecting overnight results or anything, and I made the mistake of not truly capturing what my skin looked like before I introduced the two new products so I don’t have a direct comparison, but it does appear to have freshened and cleared up my complexion a bit.

 Which was confirmed to me earlier this week when someone at work said that my skin was looking so much better.
 So clearly it’s doing something, whether I truly notice the changes or not and it can only really be down to them because I’ve not made any other drastic changes.
 I mean I’ve increased my caffeine intake and have upped my fruit and veg consumption but none of them have been as sustained as the night time skin care routine.